Ostrill/steganography/README.md

 ![hiding](assets/EN_hiding.png)

-As you can see, the result (the image on the right) is almost identical to the original image.
+As you can see, the result (the image on the right) is almost identical to the source image.
 However, there is a secret image encrypted inside that can be extracted:

 ![unhiding](assets/EN_extracting.png)